 It was unanimous among our testers that the Lange RX 110 LV are fantastic at making snappy turns, and they love going fast!
 With the RX 110 LV, Lange upholds their reputation for high performing, ultra sensitive, and responsive ski boots.
 When it comes to making those turns, these boots outperform nearly all the other contenders.
 These could be a great option for an advanced skier or ex-racer who is on the prowl for a snug, high-performance fit but still wants a step down from a racing boot.
 The updates for this year include A new molding process that enables two different plastics to be injected at once, allowing for stiffness where you need it and softer plastic in areas of the foot which can be more difficult to fit, and updated liners provide better contouring of ankles and heels.

 This is a serious no-frills boot for serious skier ladies.
-The 110 flex of this boot felt softer than both the Tecnica Mach 1 105 and the K2 Spyre 110 so if you're looking for something burlier check those out.
+The 110 flex of this boot felt softer than the Tecnica Mach 1 105.
+If you're looking for something burlier, check those out.
 However, this boot skis excellent and fits like a glove out of the box.Read review: Lange RX 110

 We were excited to hear that Salomon has upped their game in the stiffness department by adding a 100 flex to the X Pro lineup.
 This super comfortable boot is now a lot more fun to ski and is much more confidence inspiring than previous versions for the more advanced skier.
 We noticed immediately that the X Pro 100 is a great fit straight out of the box, unlike other boots we've tested.
 The profile of the cuff and the liner lock your heel in and hug your foot, so you don't feel any sloppiness or heel lift.
 That combined with the stiffer flex (that was a marked difference from the old 90 flex) created a smooth, easy to control ride.
 This boot could be a great boot if you don't want to spring for a boot fitter and comes in softer flexes for the less advanced skier.